GalakFayyar/node-sqlite-api/README.md

 3. Launch the server with `node server.js`

 ## Tips & Tricks
-- Use `nodemon` to autoreload the project for development purposes
+- Use `nodemon` to autoreload the project for development purposes : `npm install -g nodemon`
 - Launch the project with `nodemon server.js` command

 ## Use of Swagger UI !